cartologic/qgis-datamanager-plugin/README.md

 From QGIS click the _Plugins_ pull down menu and navigate to the _Manage and Install Plugins_.
 Search for the _Data Manager_ plugin and activate it using the checkbox.

-### Tips:
+### Configuration:

+1. Direct loading of data to PostGIS
-1. To setup this tool to work properly the database administrator needs to:
+  - To setup this tool to work properly the database administrator needs to:
     - Define the necessary indexes and constraints describing the relationships between layers and lookup tables in the database, using sql either from psql or pgadmin.
     - Modify information schema views.
-Run this script [Information Schema Views.sql](https://github.com/cartologic/qgis-datamanager-plugin/tree/master/core/sql/iinformation_schema_views.sql) directly in the database from psql/pgadmin or connect once as supper user (database owner) from the plugin.
+Run this script [Information Schema Views.sql](https://github.com/cartologic/qgis-datamanager-plugin/blob/master/core/sql/information_schema_views.sql) directly in the database from psql/pgadmin, alternatively connect the first time as supper user (database owner) from the plugin.
+2. Loading of data from ESRI file geodatabase
-2. Users migrating their data from ESRI file geodatabase using [fgdb2postgis]( https://pypi.python.org/pypi/fgdb2postgis) will have all the indexes, constraints and information schema views defined by default.
+  - Users migrating their data from ESRI file geodatabase using [fgdb2postgis]( https://pypi.python.org/pypi/fgdb2postgis) will have all the indexes, constraints and information schema views defined by default.

 ## Usage